 Rhode Island Indian Council

 The Rhode Island Indian Council (RIIC) has obligated funds to CCRI for eligible and tribally enrolled Native Americans.
-To be considered, please complete this authorization form and return to the financial aid office at the campus you attend, your information will be sent to RIIC for review.
+For more eligibility information please click here.

 Other Helpful Links